Term life insurance

 This type of term life insurance is typically offered through an employer or other organization and can be a good choice for individuals who want the convenience and affordability of group coverage.
 It is important to note that group life insurance may not provide as much coverage as an individual policy and is usually not portable when you leave the group.

 Mortgage life insurance is a type of term life insurance that is specifically designed to pay off a mortgage in the event of the policyholder's death.
 It can be a good choice for individuals who want to ensure that their loved ones are not burdened with a mortgage in the event of their untimely death.

 Convertible term life insurance

-Because it covers your loved ones for a limited period of time, term life insurance is less expensive than permanent life insurance.
+Because it covers your loved ones for a limited period of time, term life insurance premiums are less expensive than permanent life insurance policies.
 It's a temporary solution that allows you to provide financial security while your loved ones are still depending on you.